-For my ongoing project Poseidon’s Bequest, I photograph cargo ships from the water’s surface, floating in seas beside them.
+For my ongoing project Poseidon’s Bequest, I photograph cargo ships from the water’s surface, floating in the sea beside them.
 In the waves the ships command attention, towering above like skyscrapers, their forms biomorphic and awe-inspiring.

 In Greek mythology, Poseidon was the god of the sea and the protector of seafarers, and he lived in coral riches on the ocean floor.
 And yet he was destructive too, striking the ground with his trident to cause earthquakes, and erratic springs that eroded rocks and land.
 Poseidon’s gifts were both and compelling and dangerous.